 - See if you can reward your current customers in a way which wows them.
-Maybe this is better service, maybe this is a gift – think outside the box, and if you need ideas, ask your team and your customers – they may both give you some great ideas you haven’t thought about.
+Maybe this is better service, maybe this is a gift (think outside the box), and if you need ideas, ask your team and your customers.
+They may have some great ideas you haven’t thought about.

 An effective marketing plan will help your business and its goals.
 Even more importantly, an incredible customer experience from your team will really help your goals.
 The money spent in training and in rewarding your current customers will provide a solid return on investment, immediately and in the future.